LordHades/foobar/readme.md

 	/stalk: will follow the name after this command to the room they are currently in

-	/game: will toggle game mode, this controls the order menu, playing rpsls and schlong
+	/games: will toggle game mode, this controls the order menu, playing rpsls and schlong, and a lot of the fun chat commands are available

 	/mc: 10 10 10 20 = 50

 	/ttstats: will toggle ttstats boot mode, PEW PEW PEW

-	/greet: will greet new users as they enter the room

 	/twitter: will tweet out currently playing songs